Noaaan/MythicMetals/PATCHNOTES.md

 # 0.19.5

+## Changes

+- Increase the damage of Prometheum Tools if they pass double the Overgrown threshold
+- Blacklist MM Blast Furnace recipes from duplicating with Alloy Forgery

 ## Fixes

 - Fixed missing translation keys from Smithing Templates (thanks Rogenar!)
   - Templates that are obtained exclusively from crafting are now named "Crafted Smithing Templates"
+- Fix an issue with Aether Redux

 # 0.19.4